 - Double-check your spelling and grammar

-We try to publish articles as promptly as possible, but there is always a backlog of deserving material, so sometimes there can be a significant lag between acceptance and publication.
+We try to publish articles as quickly as possible, but there is always a backlog of deserving material, so sometimes there can be a significant lag between acceptance and publication.
 If you have any questions or concerns, contact your assigned editor for a status report.

 Some Final Points